krishnasharmak05/file-organizer/README.md

 * Test this program on operating systems other than Windows 11.
 * Add docs, __init__.py, as required.
 * Add try and excepts for import statements.
-If ModuleNotFound exception, then do a pip install of the module.
+If ModuleNotFound exception, then install the module; Can also add a workaround instead.
 Use the requirements.txt file.
+* Make the program as general as possible.